Tsunghao-C/Common-Course/cub3d/README.md

 ## Objective

 1. This is an advanced graphical project that we create a simplified 3D game.
-2. The goal is to learn a rendering techniqe called Ray Casting.
+2. The goal is to learn a rendering technique called Ray Casting.

 ## Key Concepts

-1. Parsing Maps, Wall texture paths, and initialize images.
+1. Parsing Maps, Wall texture paths, and initializing images.
-2. Use a recursive function (floodfill) to check if a Map is valid that the player will never go out side of bound.
+2. Use a recursive function (floodfill) to check if a Map is valid that the player will never go outside of bound.
-3. Building a vector library for all the vector calculations (optional)
+3. Building a vector library for vector calculations (optional)
 4. What is Raycasting and how it helps to make 3D rendering efficient?
 5. What is DDA algorithm?
-Why it helps to optimize the rendering?
+Why it helps to optimize rendering?
-6. Rendering resized images (Wall rendering)
+6. Rendering images in a resized fashion (Wall texture rendering)
-6. Creating multiple images and put in in the same window (Mini map, Sprite)
+6. Create multiple images and put in in the same window (Mini map, Sprite)
-7. Creating a script of frames and generate animation effects (Animation)
+7. Create a script of frames and generate animation effects (Animation)

-## Notes of this big and challenging project
+## Notes of this fun and interesting graphic project

 Link to our minishell git repo: https://github.com/Haliris/cub3d.git